 - The base rate or the rate below which banks cannot lend to any borrower is also influenced by the CRR.

-Current Cash Reserve Ratio (CRR) rate
+Current Cash Reserve Ratio (CRR) Rate 2023

 We already know how the CRR plays an instrumental role in maintaining the liquidity of banks and the economy.